 - IRS Determination Letter.
 If you are a parish or school claiming exemption under the group exemption for the Episcopal Church, you should be able to provide a letter to document inclusion in the group exemption.

-- Grant Report (if applicable).
+- Grant Report for prior year grant(s) received (if applicable).